Manortown United F.C.

 Manortown United F.C. is a football club based in Perrystown, Dublin, Ireland.
 The club has senior teams competing in the Leinster Senior League and Ireland's cup competitions including the FAI Cup and the FAI Junior Cup.
 The youth set-up has been very successful through the years and has provided international players at most levels, the most famous of these former players include Niall Quinn, who at the time of his retirement was the country's all-time scorer with 21 goals and Barry Quinn, who captained Ireland to victory in the U18 European Championship in 1998.
 The schoolboy section develops players from the age of 6 up to 18 years old, and enters several teams per age group in various football competitions such as the Dublin and District Schoolboys League (DDSL) and other relevant cups.

+History

+The origins of Manortown United FC trace back to 1967 when a group of residents, including Arthur Worrell, Jim Smith, Jim Dunne and Paddy O'Sullivan, came together to organise a series of local league games.
+These matches were played on the greens of Mountdown Park and Hillsbrook Crescent in the summer of 1967.
+In 1969, a larger committee met with the intention of entering a team from Perrystown and Manor Estate into the schoolboy football leagues.